But what exactly is Samhain? Is it just the Pagan version of Halloween?

 Samhain can also be a time to say a prayer for the forgotten dead.
 Perhaps a tragedy struck you close to the heart, even if you didn’t personally know anyone who lost a life.
 A school shooting.
 9/11.
 An accident that happened near you.
 This is a time to connect, release pent-up grief, and find peace in the knowledge that life is fleeting and death is a natural part of the balanced cycle.

 Divination is a powerful tool during this time.
-Scrying, rune readings, and tarot readings are likely to serve you well.
+Scrying, rune readings, and tarot readings will serve you well.

 If you are using this ceremonial time to honor your ancestors, you can place photos of the souls you wish to honor on your altar, or create a separate shrine.
 Mementos and heirlooms, such as jewelry passed down from an ancestor, can also be used to adorn the altar.